junaidatique/clean-plus-architecture/README.md

 ### Ports and Adapters (Hexagonal) architecture

 Ports and adapters is another architecture pattern that we are going to use in this.
 This is also called hexagonal architecture.
-We are not going into detail here but we are only going do disscuss about ports and adapters.
+We are not going into detail here but we are only going do discuss about ports and adapters.

 Application core uses dedicated interfaces called “ports” to communicate with the outside world.
 They allow the entry or exiting of data to and from the application.